mZake/SBMap/README.md

 cd SBMap
 ```

-Build using CMake:
+Automated build scripts are provided in the `scripts` directory:
+- `build.sh` for UNIX-like systems
+- `build.bat` for Windows

+To build manually, run the following commands from the project root:
 ```sh
 cmake -S . -B build
 cmake --build build
 ```

-After the build finishes, the SBMap executable and its runtime dependencies can be found in the `build` directory.
+After building, the SBMap executable can be found in the `build` directory.

 ## Third-party Licenses
 ### Inter Font